MTrop/DoomTools-GUI-Native/README.md

 ## Why?

-Because running the DoomTools GUI via a CMD script will still produce an unnecessary console window, and mars the user experience if Windows GUI applications.
+Because running the DoomTools GUI via a CMD script will still produce an unnecessary console window, and mars the user experience of Windows GUI applications.
 Just using `javaw` does not prevent this.

 So, this is a bootstrap that works exactly like the DoomTools command-line scripts for Java